alkrauss48/simple-slides-alpha/public/instructions.md

 the Takahashi Method

 The [Takahashi Method](https://en.wikipedia.org/wiki/Takahashi_method)
-is a way to present slides
+is a way to present simple and elegant slides that favor text content
-minimalistically, favoring
-text content

-Each slide will expand
-the content to its
-maximum possible size
+With **Simple Slides**, each slide will expand the content to its maximum possible size

+Based on your browser window

+Resize your window and try it!

+See!

-This means less content
+This style means less content
 per slide

 And faster changing of slides